 III.
-The Big "I" appreciates efforts to modernize and simplify the NFIP to make it more transparent to the approximately five million property owners that rely on the program.
+The Big "I" appreciates efforts to modernize and simplify the NFIP for the approximately five million property owners that rely on the program.

-The NFIP was originally created in 1968, and while many changes to the program have occurred since then it is important that steps are taken to continue to modernize the NFIP to ensure that it works for consumers in 2021.
+The NFIP was originally created in 1968, and while many changes to the program have occurred since then it is important that steps are taken to continue to modernize the NFIP to ensure that it works for consumers in 2022.
 In addition to continuing efforts to implement changes to the program put in place by Congress in 2012 and 2014, FEMA is currently working on several initiatives to simplify the program.